sebastianczech/k8s-oci/README.md

 * Terraform to provision infrastructure
 * Ansible to configure compute instances and setup K8s cluster

-For future I have a plan to extend it by adding:
+For future there are plans to extend it by adding:
 * GitHub Actions for CI/CD pipeline
 * Python application deployed by pipeline in created K8s cluster
 * Helm charts used to deployed application